front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 Only thing to consider: if you had some images in one of your `public/images/resized` folder, they will no longer work in dev mode because these images will be resized on the fly just like your images at the `/media` endpoint.
 However, in your production environment you will still see the image.

-TODO: Document how to add your own proxy endpoint.
+If you are using images from another endpoint that Magento, please note that you can now [configure your own proxy endpoint by following this guide](/docs/advanced/production-ready/media-middleware.html#Add-your-own-media-proxy-endpoint).

 ### Abstract Formsy